South West Main Line: Southampton–Brockenhurst and Hamworthy–Weymouth (1844–1857)

 The Southampton and Dorchester Railway (S&DR) on opening in June 1847: Bournemouth and Weymouth were not connected to the railway at this point and Poole was served by a branch line.

-The Southampton and Dorchester Railway Act 1845 was granted royal assent on 21 July 1845 and, the following month, Samuel Morton Peto was contracted to build the line.
+The Southampton and Dorchester Railway Act 1845 (8 & 9 Vict. c. xciii) was granted royal assent on 21 July 1845 and, the following month, Samuel Morton Peto was contracted to build the line.
 Materials were shipped by sea to Poole and the first part to be completed was the section between Ringwood and Dorchester.
 Wet weather during the winter of 1846–1847 delayed the completion of the eastern half of the line.
 Difficulties encountered during the construction of Southampton Tunnel meant that the first public trains between Blechynden (close to the site of the present Southampton Central station) and Dorchester ran on 1 June 1847.
 The link to the LSWR opened on 29 July that year, allowing through running of trains between London and Dorset, albeit with a reversal at the Southampton terminus station.
 The initial timetable was five trains per day in each direction between Nine Elms and Dorchester, with the fastest services taking 5 3/4 hours.
 The LSWR was authorised to acquire the S&DR in the London and South Western and Southampton and Dorchester Railways Amalgamation Act, passed on 22 July 1848.